 ReLondon’s built environment programme has taken on a number of philanthropically-funded and private projects.

-This project aims to use London as a testbed to define a circularity metric along side achievable but ambitious targets, analysing the current and future capabilities of the construction industry to build circular buildings.
+This project used London as a testbed to define a circularity metric alongside achievable but ambitious targets, analysing the current and future capabilities of the construction industry to build circular buildings.
 This project is funded by Ramboll Foundation.

 We have convened local authorities to support the mainstreaming of circularity in construction since 2019.
 The group supports the co-ordination of local authorities implementing circular economy initiatives for the built environment space.